ESSAY I

 What is investing?

-Alongside the labour competition that we instinctively understand, there is a second competition: the capital competition.
 The economy continuously generates wealth through increases in productivity and innovation, and that wealth flows back to those who contribute to its production.
 In the case of labour, it takes the form of salaries and bonuses.
 In the case of capital, it takes the form of profits, interest, and other returns.

 In both cases, this wealth is not distributed equally.
 Some participants capture more of it than others.
 Just as not all employees earn the same salary, not all investors achieve the same returns.
 These differences arise because, in a market economy, participants compete to capture a share of that wealth.
 In simple terms, the better you compete in the labour market, the higher your salary; the better you compete in the capital market, the higher your investment returns.